Jhelum Cantonment: Education

-In addition there are number of good schools in the city of Jhelum and neighborhood of cantonment which include the Beaconhouse School Systems and The City School (Pakistan) etc. A famous Cadet College with a name of Military College Jhelum is located at a distance of 5 km at Sarai Alamgir.
+In addition, there are a number of good schools in the city of Jhelum and the neighborhood of the cantonment, including the Beaconhouse School Systems and The City School.
+Pakistan Military Academy major cadet feeding institute, Military College Jhelum, is located at a distance of 5 km at Sarai Alamgir.

 Sports

 The Jhelum Cantt has an eighteen-hole golf course called the River-View Golf Club, where national golf tournaments are held regularly.